esmasert/wav2lip-noise-robustness/README.md

   - Future directions include HuBERT, WavLM, source separation, speech enhancement, and perceptual visual evaluation metrics.

 ## Limitations
-- Checkpoints and large video files are excluded from the repo.
+- Model checkpoints are excluded from the repository.
+- Small experiment videos are included for reproducibility and qualitative inspection.
 - Reproducibility requires external Wav2Lip and SyncNet repositories and model files.

 ## Future work
 - Evaluate HuBERT/WavLM conditioning.
 - Integrate alternative denoisers and compare effect on SyncNet.

-## External repositories
-This project references external code: Wav2Lip and SyncNet.
-Install them separately and place model checkpoints as described below.

 ## Checkpoints (do not commit)
 - wav2lip_gan.pth